Medical courses in India reaffirm ‘queerphobia’, says Madras HC, advises change in curriculum

 However, the court did not give any concrete directions on the matter as the rules could “unwittingly trench upon the freedom of press.”

 The court also observed that people from LGBTQIA+ community and non-government organisations who offer them shelter were being refused protection by the police.
-The judge said that the police authorities often give an “excuse” that there is “lack of an internal circular” on dealing with matters involving the community.
+The judge said that police authorities often give an “excuse” that there is “lack of an internal circular” on dealing with matters involving the community.

-On this matter, the court noted that in its earlier order it had stated that lack of awareness cannot be an excuse to any form of discrimination.
+On this matter, the court noted that in its earlier order it had stated that lack of awareness cannot be an excuse for any form of discrimination.

 The matter will be heard again on October 4.